DmitryBogomolov/webgl-playground/README.md

 console logs - batching
-main - function for all demos (and some kind of disposing) camera - some visual controls? rgb-arrows
+main - function for all demos (and some kind of disposing) camera - some visual controls? rgb-arrows keep font-awesome in local server (and update credentials in readme)